TheDataGuild/experience-sampler/README.md

 to it with a number from 1-10 and this value will get recorded in our system along with the timestamp.

 The web page also shows the log of past prompts and responses.
-There is no REST API available yet to retrieve this data, but that will be easy to add in the future.
+There is also a REST API that can be queried to retrieve past history in JSON format.

 How it works
 ============

-The system is using Twilio in the back end to send and receive text messages.
-The account is owned by @tlau and is currently a trial account.
+The system is using Twilio in the back end to send and receive text messages. @tlau has an account, which is what is being used on the public deployment; if you use it, contributions to defray Twilio expenses are welcome.
-We may need to pay for it eventually if the trial expires.
+You can also run your own server against your own Twilio account; plug in your account details in server/methods.js.

 The website is built using [Meteor.js](http://meteor.com) and deployed/hosted on Meteor's servers.
 The data is stored in a MongoDB